It's Fred Korematsu Day: Celebrating A Foe Of U.S. Internment Camps

 Signed by then-Gov. Arnold Schwarzenegger, the 2010 law recognizes "the importance of preserving civil liberties, even in times of real or perceived crisis."

-When he awarded Korematsu the Presidential Medal of Freedom in 1998, President Clinton praised him for being someone whose stand for civil rights helped the lives of millions of Americans, comparing him to names on landmark civil rights cases such as Plessy, Brown, and Parks.
+When he awarded Korematsu the Presidential Medal of Freedom in 1998, President Clinton praised him for being someone whose stand for civil rights helped the lives of millions of Americans, comparing him to names on landmark civil rights cases such as Brown v.
+Board of Education.

-But a key distinction remains between Korematsu's case and those other incidents: the Supreme Court never overturned its ruling against Korematsu, as NPR and others have reported.
+But as The Atlantic has noted, the Supreme Court's Korematsu decision "belongs to what legal scholars describe as the anti-canon of American constitutional law — a small group of Supreme Court rulings universally assailed as wrong, immoral, and unconstitutional.
+Dred Scott v.
+Sandford, Plessy v.
+Ferguson, Buck v.
+Bell, and Korematsu form the anti-canon's core; legal scholars sometimes include other decisions as well."